-Upon completion of the Offering, there will be shares of Voting Common, shares of Non-Voting Common, and shares of preferred stock available for future issuance by RGA without stockholder approval, subject to applicable rules of the NYSE.
+Upon completion of the Offering, there will be approximately 48,440,000 shares of Voting Common, 15,700,000 shares of Non-Voting Common, and 10,000,000 shares of preferred stock available for future issuance by RGA without stockholder approval, subject to applicable rules of the NYSE.
 These additional shares may be issued for a variety of corporate purposes, including raising additional capital, corporate acquisitions, and employee benefit plans.
-Except as contemplated by the RGA Flexible Stock Plan, the Rights Plan, and other possible employee benefit or stock purchase plans, RGA does not currently have any plans to issue additional shares of Voting Common or preferred stock.
+Except as contemplated hereby and by the RGA Flexible Stock Plan, the RGA Flexible Stock Plan for Directors, the Rights Plan, and other possible employee benefit or stock purchase plans, RGA does not currently have any plans to issue additional shares of Voting Common, Non-Voting Common or preferred stock.
 See "-- Preferred Stock Purchase Rights."

 One of the effects of the existence of unissued and unreserved Voting Common, Non-Voting Common and preferred stock may be to enable the Board of Directors to issue shares to persons friendly to current management, which could render more difficult or discourage an attempt to obtain control of RGA by means of a merger, tender offer, proxy contest, or otherwise, and thereby protect the continuity of RGA's management and possibly deprive the stockholders of opportunities to sell their shares of Voting Common and Non-Voting Common at prices higher than the prevailing market prices.
 Such additional shares also could be used to dilute the stock ownership of persons seeking to obtain control of RGA pursuant to the operation of the Rights Plan or otherwise.
-See also "-- Certain Charter and Bylaw Provisions."
+See also "--Certain Charter and Bylaw Provisions."